our-story-media/ourstory-server/views/static/privacy.md

 # Privacy Policy

-University of Newcastle Upon Tyne (“Newcastle University”, “we”, “us”), the owner of [Our Story], an online and mobile based video commissioning platform (the “Site”, or "Service"), recognizes the importance of your privacy.
+Monash University (“we”, “us”), the owner of [Indaba], an online and mobile based video commissioning platform (the “Site”, or "Service"), recognizes the importance of your privacy.
 Therefore, we have created this Privacy Policy so that you know how we use and disclose your information when you make it available to us.
 This Privacy Policy applies solely to information collected at this Site.
 By using or accessing the Site, you signify your agreement to be bound by our Privacy Policy.

 __Personal Information that we collect:__
 We do not collect personal information from you unless you voluntarily provide it to us, such as when you register for the Site or submit content which self-identifies you.